-Annual complete body skin examinations by the doctors at Affiliated Dermatology can help in the diagnosis and treatment of skin cancer.
-Affiliated Dermatology also specializes in the treatment of malignant melanoma by using the specialized technique of slow Mohs surgery.
-They can detect and treat cancerous cells and help prevent them from coming back.
+Annual complete body skin examinations by the providers at Affiliated Dermatology can help in the diagnosis and treatment of skin cancer.
+We can detect and treat cancerous cells and help prevent them from coming back.
+We also specialize in the treatment of malignant melanoma by using the specialized technique of slow Mohs surgery and nonmelanoma treatment using Superficial Radiation Therapy.

 Can a birthmark turn cancerous?

 The answer is yes.
-A birthmark is made up of an overgrowth of normal skin cells which can go awry over time.
-This is why it is so important to check your existing birthmarks, moles and freckles regularly for any changes, and then have any changes screened by your doctor.
+A birthmark is made up of an overgrowth of normal skin cells that can go awry over time.
+This is why it is so important to check your existing birthmarks, moles, and freckles regularly for any changes, and then have any changes screened by your doctor.
 It is important to know yourself, and know your skin.

 How to perform a skin cancer self-exam

 The earlier melanoma is detected and removed, the more likely the treatment will be successful.
-It can develop from a common mole or a dysplastic nevus and in areas of apparently normal skin” explained by Affiliated Dermatology.
+It can develop from a common mole or a dysplastic nevus and in areas of apparently normal skin.
 One of the most common myths of melanoma is that it’s always the result of sun exposure.
 Remember, it only takes a few minutes to check your skin, and it could save your life!

 How to stay safe under the sun